How to make a rhubarb shrub—a fruit-infused drinking vinegar—that can be added to cocktails and mocktails for a delicious and refreshing twist.

 A simple delicious recipe for Rhubarb Shrub that can be used to make cocktails and mocktails.
 A great way to preserve the rhubarb growing in your garden! #shrub #rhubarb #rhubarbrecipes #mocktail | Feasting at Home

-For a quick pick me up, spoon a tablespoon, or more to taste, into cold sparkling water, or ice water.
+• For a quick pick-me-up, spoon a tablespoon, or more to taste, into mineral water or ice water and give a stir.

 A simple delicious recipe for Rhubarb Shrub that can be used to make cocktails and mocktails.
 A great way to preserve the rhubarb growing in your garden! #shrub #rhubarb #rhubarbrecipes #mocktail | Feasting at Home